 tire buying and your car insurance

 By doing your homework before your next purchase, you can find a set of tires well-suited to your climate, your car, and you.
-Your tires can go a long way toward avoiding unnecessary accidents, and the longer you drive safely and remain claim-free, the less you can expect to pay for your car insurance policy.
+Having the right tires can go a long way toward avoiding unnecessary accidents, and the longer you drive safely and remain claim-free, the less you can expect to pay for your car insurance policy.

 Good luck shopping, and if you have any tips of your own, please feel free to share them with your fellow drivers on our Facebook Wall.